davesmeghead/visonic/README.md

 Set debug to 'yes' or 'no' to output more or less in the log file.

-Language can be either EN for english or NL for Dutch
+Language can be either EN for English or NL for Dutch

 sync_time attempts to synchronise the time between the device you run HA on and the alarm panel